 Rising to the highest levels of Insta-fame in the past five years, these Japanese-inspired hot pools have an incredibly photogenic outlook over the Shotover River.

-They book out well in advance so lock in your time on Viator ASAP.
+They book out well in advance so lock in your time ASAP.

 QUEENSTOWN HACK: If Onsen Hot Pools are all booked up, or you want to go somewhere a bit different instead, consider spending a night at Kamana Lakehouse.
 This is my favourite hotel in Queenstown and they have their own private hot pools with mountain and lake views exclusively available for guests to book.
 They do cost extra, although they’re cheaper than Onsen, or you could book their top room and get a private outdoor tub on your balcony.